-DAP.01.04 Organization of wood-processing activities
+DAP.01.04 Organization of wood-processing activities ECTS credits: 8 Autumn / 1 st semester 3 hours per week = 28 Lectures / 14 seminars

 Wood processing has a series of particularities derived not only from the modern wood processing technologies but from the labour organization requirements and labour security.
 This course presents the organization techniques as well as the production processes, from the equipment location to the production security and labour safe.